POLICIES AND TUITION

 **GYSO Absentee Form** (Fill this out for all absences.)

-Sheet music is expensive.
+Sheet music is precious!
 Some of the music we perform is rented and since replacement charges can range from to per part, you should handle your music carefully and return it on time, generally on the day of the concert.
-Students will be fined the replacement cost for lost, damaged or stolen music.
-If there is a problem with the music you have been assigned (damaged, marked with pen or colored pencil, etc), or if a particular piece is missing from your folder, please bring it to the intern’s attention immediately.
+If there is a problem with the music you have been assigned (damaged, marked with pen or colored pencil, etc), or if a particular piece is missing from your folder, please bring it to our interns attention and they will help you.

 Georgia Youth Symphony Orchestra musicians are ambassadors for the organization, and the behavior of each musician reflects upon the entire group.
 Each student will be expected to use good manners, display common courtesy, and show consideration for others.
 A successful GYSO experience requires a cohesive group in which each individual accepts and follows the same standards of behavior.
 As a member of the GYSO, you will also be representing the GYSO in your schools.
 We expect the same code of conduct that is adhered to at the GYSO to be adhered to in all school settings.